Blog

 The data points that interest us are not independent of each other and these relationships give us criteria with which to evaluate our generated dataset.

-Overall GPT-3 was able to generate data with the appropriate natural relationships between columns.
+Overall GPT-3 was able to generate fake data with the appropriate natural relationships between columns.

 GPT-3 gave us a relatively normal age distribution that makes sense in the context of Tinderella - with most customers being in their mid-to-late 20s.
 It’s kind of surprising (and a little concerning) that it gave us such a spike of low customer ratings.
 We didn’t anticipate seeing any patterns in this variable, nor did we in the number of likes or number of matches, so these random distributions were expected.